Skip to main content Go to Site Map

 A message from your Course Team

 Congratulations on your place.
-I would like to welcome you as a postgraduate student studying here at Arts University Bournemouth.
+I'd like to welcome you as a postgraduate student studying here at Arts University Bournemouth.

 I hope that you are excited by the prospect of the challenges that this period of advanced study will bring, and that you'll immerse yourself in the activities that we have planned.
 The nature of the course offers significant opportunities for you to think beyond your chosen discipline and it is this richness and sharing of ideas, along with a preparedness to take creative risks that renders, in our experience, meaningful, imaginative and intellectually rewarding outcomes.

-We want to offer you the best support while you are with us.
+We want to offer you the best support while you're with us.

 Before you join us